-- 1 From the Crews group of the Database tab, select Crews to open the Database Crew window.
-(In classic view, select Database menu > Crews > Crews to open the Database Crew window.) - 2 Click [Add] to create a new crew. - 3 Enter a name and description for the crew.
+- 1 From the Crews group of the Database tab, select Crews to open the Database Crew window. - 2 Click [Add] to create a new crew. - 3 Enter a name and description for the crew.

-Figure 25: The Database Crew Window
+Figure 23: The Database Crew Window

-- 4 To add existing resources to the crew, click [Resources] and select the labor and equipment resources that you want to add. - 5 To add new resources, right-click in the crew resource grid and select Create Resource.

-6 Click [OK].
+- 4 To add existing resources to the crew, click [Resources] and select the labor and equipment resources that you want to add. - 5 To add new resources, right-click in the crew resource grid and select Create Resource. - 6 Click [OK].